 Vllaznim Osmani is General Secretary of Kosovo Manufacturing Club (KMC), and he has been part of the team on establishment of the KMC.
 He has worked in London for 13 years in the field of Economic Development, Regeneration and Planning.
 He received his Bachelor of Science in Housing Studies at Middlesex University, London and CIPS Level 2-Certificate of Purchasing & Supply from the Charted Institute of Purchasing & Supply (CIPS) of the London Metropolitan University.

 Vllaznim has detailed category knowledge of economic development and planning in the built environment with extensive experience of residential and commercial development.
 Prior to joining KMC he has worked for UN-Habitat Kosovo, assisting Central and Local Institutions in the field of Local Economic Development and Spatial Planning.

 Before joining Kosovo Manufacturing Club, Tanita has worked for several non-governmental organizations in Kosovo.
-She has six years of experience in communication and advocacy including skills in research and project management, with a background in international relations.
+She has nine years of experience in communication and advocacy including skills in research and project management, with a background in international relations.
 Tanita holds the position of Communication Officer at the Kosovo Manufacturing Club.

 The President of the Club is elected from the representative members of the Club.
 The President of the Club represents and presents the Club during meetings with representatives of institutions, organizations and foreign delegations.